Matus-Dubrava/aws/EC2/README.md

 -   considering classic load balancers, we would need to create one load balancer per application

+In case of using SSL/TLS encryption combined with application load balancer, ALB needs to store private and public key of the server for which the connection is targeted because it operates at layer 7, which means that it needs to decrypt the data (ALB needs to read details of the HTTP request).
+After that, we can choose whether ALB will encrypt the data again and send it encrypted, or send them in plain form.
+If we choose to send unencrypted data from ALB to EC2 instance, ALB will offload some work from EC2, but if we choose for ALB to ecrypt the data again, it will increase latency of the communication.

+ALB may not be the best option if we need _end-to-end_ encryption.

 ## Network Load Balancer

 Are best suited for load balancing of TCP traffic where extreme performance is required.
 Operating at the connection level (Layer 4), Network Load Balancers are capable of handling millions of requests per second, while maintaining ultra-low latencies.